 Day1: Start your journey at 7 in the morning with breakfast at a cosy cafe in Ardabil and visit the city highlights including cultural attractions, traditional bazaar and crafts.
-After exploration of Ardabil, have a delicious Ardabili lunch and head toward Sardabeh village to capture the untapped nature and beekeeping to be ready for joining Shahsevan beautiful home area.
+After exploration of Ardabil, have a delicious Ardabili lunch and head toward Sardabeh village to capture the untapped nature and beekeeping to be ready for joining Shahsevan's beautiful home area.
 Being treated with natural herbal tea which nomads picked from the hillsides of Sabalan mountain and getting to know the nomad family, step by step feel to try the taste of being in the atmosphere by milking goat and sheep, making butter from milk and baking bread to complete your feast of Yogurt soup (Ash-e Dough).
 Listen to the folk songs of the tribe and take your day to the end under the shiny sky overhead of Alachiq tents.

-Day2: Open your eyes surrounding green plains and the sound of the flock, get you pampered with delectable fresh dairies for breakfast and then feed livestock if you like.
+Day2: Open your eyes to surrounding green plains and the sound of the flock, get yourself pampered with delectable fresh dairies for breakfast and then feed livestock if you like.
 Playing traditional games, knowing about handicrafts and costumes of nomads, accompanying herder and trip in nature around are only a few adventures you are going to have today.
 After a local lunch, you may rest for a while before the big discovery in the hillside and get familiar with the medicinal plants of this area on a trek.
 It's then time for the memorable experience of a natural hot spa in nature to deposit the taste of this tour in your memory.